kayac-chang/social-proof-section/Guide.md

 }
 ```

-and we look at `list` layout,
+And we look at `list` layout,
 because `list of rate` and `list of comment`
 are different style in `lg` width,
 we can to distinguish then by adding new class.

 ```js
 const clsx = (...classes) => classes.join(" ");